Revisited $\mathcal{T}$, $\mathcal{P}$-odd spin-rotational Hamiltonian of HfF$^+$ for precise $e$EDM measurements

 \section{Introduction}

-At actual level of experimental sensitivity the experimental measurement of a non-zero electron electric dipole moment (\eEDM, $\de$) would be a clear signature of the physics beyond the Standard model (SM) \cite{KL95,GFreview,Titov:06amin, Feng:2013, Safronova:18, eEDM_snowmass:2022}.
+At actual level of the experimental sensitivity the measurement of a non-zero electron electric dipole moment (\eEDM, $\de$) would be a clear signature of the physics beyond the Standard model (SM) \cite{KL95,GFreview,Titov:06amin, Feng:2013, Safronova:18, eEDM_snowmass:2022}.
 Recently the JILA group has obtained a new constraint on the electron electric dipole moment (\eEDM), $|\de|<4.1\times 10^{-30}$ \ecm\ (90\% confidence) \cite{newlimit1}, using the $^{180}$Hf$^{19}$F$^+$ ions trapped by the rotating electric field.
-The measurements were performed on the ground rotational level in the metastable electronic $^3\Delta_1$ state.
-It overcame the latest ACME result in 2018 $e$EDM $|d_e| \lesssim 1.1\cdot 10^{-29}\ e\cdot\textrm{cm}$ \cite{ACME:18} by a factor of 2.4 and the first result $|\de|\lesssim 1.3\times 10^{-28}$ on the $^{180}$Hf$^{19}$F$^+$ ions \cite{Cornell:2017} by a factor of about 32.
+The measurements were performed on the ground rotational level in the metastable first excited electronic $^3\Delta_1$ state.
+It overcame the latest ACME collaboration result obtained in 2018, $|d_e| \lesssim 1.1\cdot 10^{-29}\ e\cdot\textrm{cm}$ \cite{ACME:18}, by a factor of 2.4 and the first result $|\de|\lesssim 1.3\times 10^{-28}$ on the $^{180}$Hf$^{19}$F$^+$ ions \cite{Cornell:2017} by a factor of about 32.

 According to estimates within the Standard model, the $e$EDM value is roughly ten orders of magnitude smaller \cite{Khriplovich:97, Yamaguchi:2021}, so there is still a wide room for more sensitive experiments to search for new physics before encountering the SM background.
 A few experiments to search for the $e$EDM with other molecules are under preparation now, including ThF$^+$\cite{ThFp:2016}, BaF~\cite{BaF:2018}, YbF~\cite{YbF:2020} and YbOH~\cite{kozyryev2017precision, isaev2017laser}.